Azerbaijan Airlines Flight 8243: Passengers and crew

-The aircraft was carrying 62 passengers.
-Of those 37 were citizens of Azerbaijan, 16 of Russia, six of Kazakhstan, and three of Kyrgyzstan.
+There were 62 passengers on board.
+Among them, 37 passengers were citizens of Azerbaijan, 16 of Russia, six of Kazakhstan, and three of Kyrgyzstan.
 Two children were on board.

 The aircraft had a crew of five: two pilots and three flight attendants, all of whom were Azerbaijanis.
 Captain Igor Kshnyakin was the pilot in command while his copilot was First Officer Aleksandr Kalyaninov.
 Kshnyakin had over 15,000 hours of flight time.
-The pilots of the plane and flight attendant Hokuma Aliyeva were buried at the II Alley of Honor.
-President Ilham Aliyev posthumously awarded them the title of National Hero of Azerbaijan, while the two surviving crew members, Zulfiqar Asadov and Aydan Rahimli, were awarded the Order of "Rashadat" (Courage) of the 1st degree.